 How to reach Prespes Lakes

 You can fly to Kastoria airport, which is 65 km far from Prespes.
-Or you can fly to Thessaloniki, and rent a car, using RentalCars, which is where we always book my rental cars for road trips.
+Or you can fly to Thessaloniki, and rent a car.
 Drive from Thessaloniki to Prespes and explore all the beautiful villages in between.
 Buses connect every corner of Greece and trains from Athens to Thessaloniki.
 Check at the end of this post about buses and trains in Greece.

 4. Discover the Magical Zagorochoria